ScottCalcalas/XZDBfunction/README.md

 ```

 ## Quick Use
-(*Step by step setup instructions for R, and how to lunching the database browser directly with an example/yours dataset*)
+(*Step by step setup instruction for R, and how to lunch the database browser directly with example/yours dataset*)

 ### Installation at R